 - Double.
 Double wall ovens are just 2 ovens that are together as one oven.
 They average about 230 pounds.
 A great example of this is GE’s 30 inch Smart Double Electric Wall Oven; it weighs 234 pounds.

 For business owners, or for very serious kitchen enthusiasts, there are also commercial ovens.
 Which, as you may guess, are super heavy!

 3. Commercial Ovens

 Commercial ovens are made to make a ton of food, so they are noticeably larger.
 This is the type of oven that you would usually find at a restaurant.

 The size of the commercial oven varies depending on how much food a restaurant would put out on a normal day.

 These ovens are designed to be able to handle cooking a large amount of food every single day.
 You even have the option of having a double oven in your commercial oven.

-You will need a lot of help moving this type of oven because they can weigh up to 500 pounds on average!
+You will need a lot of help moving this type of oven because it can weigh up to 500 pounds on average!

-Commercial style ovens can be found here at Best Buy’s website.
+Commercial-style ovens can be found here on Best Buy’s website.